EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

 Locking down these devices isn’t just about reducing noise in your logs — it’s about reclaiming control over your attack surface, cutting ingestion costs, and reducing audit risk.

-⚙️ So go ahead — run the scan, clean house, and harden your perimeter.
-If you hit surprises or want to share weird edge cases (I bet you will), ping me on LinkedIn!
+So go ahead — run the scan, clean house, and harden your perimeter.
+If you hit surprises or want to share weird edge cases (_I bet you will_), ping me on LinkedIn!
 I sincerely hope this will help you tighten up your baseline before your next compliance push.

 ### Stay sharp out there — and may the only open ports in your environment be the ones you absolutely need. 🔐